Short Duration Apps

 Many valuable software tools that require floating licensing run for only a short time.
-These include various solvers, development and design tools, and other specialty software products that are designed to perform very specific tasks very quickly.
-Unlike typical interactive or desktop applications, these short-burst applications typically do not have a GUI of there own, but are often launched by other applications within a product suite.
+These include various solvers, development and design tools, and other specialty software products designed to perform specific tasks quickly.
+Unlike typical interactive or desktop applications, these short-burst applications typically do not have a GUI of their own, but are often launched by other applications within a product suite.

 The licensing challenge is based on the fact that a floating license is a shared license.
 When a floating license is used it is unavailable until it is returned.
 But, short duration tools consume licenses for only a short time, so a single license could potentially be shared by a large number of users.

 The licensing challenge is really a pricing challenge.
-In other words, how do you set a price for a single floating license that is low enough for small sites to afford while at the same time scaling your pricing so that larger sites that use more of your software pay you more for that use?
+How do you set a price for a single floating license that is low enough for small sites to afford while at the same time scaling your pricing so that larger sites that use more of your software pay you more for that use?
 How do you prevent large sites from satisfying their requirements by licensing only a single floating copy of your software?

 An outdated approach would be to revert to node-locked licenses tied to each workstation or user.
 Although this would solve the problem, the vendor and end customer would be inconvenienced by having to create, install and manage N licenses for N users.
 This is very inefficient.

-Customers would prefer to “float” licenses to users who need them.
+Customers prefer to float licenses to users who need them.